-Sequestration is of recent interest due to its current use as an enforcement mechanism for three budget enforcement rules created by the Statutory Pay-As-You-Go Act of 2010 (Statutory PAYGO; P.L.
+Sequestration is currently used as a budget enforcement mechanism as part of the Statutory Pay-As-You-Go Act of 2010 (Statutory PAYGO; P.L.
 111-139) and the Budget Control Act of 2011 (BCA; P.L.
 112-25).
-Currently, only the BCA mandatory sequester has been triggered and is in effect (with the exception of May 2020 through March 2021 for Medicare).3 However, the Statutory PAYGO sequester and the BCA discretionary sequester are current law and can be triggered if the budget enforcement rules are broken.
+At this time, only the BCA mandatory spending sequester is in effect and is scheduled to continue each year through FY2031; however, the applicable Medicare spending reductions have been suspended from May 2020 through March 2022.3 The BCA discretionary spending limits, which were enforceable through a sequester, expired at the end of FY2021.

-Medicare, which is a federal program that pays for covered health care services of qualified beneficiaries,4 is subject to a reduction in federal spending associated with the implementation of these three sequesters, although special rules limit the extent to which it is impacted.
+Medicare, which is a federal program that pays for covered health care services of qualified beneficiaries,4 is subject to a reduction in federal spending associated with the implementation of these sequesters, although special rules limit the extent to which it is impacted.